tale-toul/OCPonpremviaACM/README.md

 INFO Install-Config created in: .
 ```

-The provided vCenter user does not have enough privileges to create its own folder, but one is created by environment provisioning system and communicated in the email from RHDP.
+The provided vCenter user does not have enough privileges to create its own folders, but one is created by environment provisioning system and communicated in the email from RHDP.
 Edit the resulting install-config.yaml file and add the vcenter folder where the VMs will be created.
+Use the prefix /SDDC-Datacenter/vm/.
 ```
 ...
 platform: